marmelab/react-admin/docs/CanAccess.md

 # `CanAccess`

 This component calls the `authProvider.canAccess()` method on mount for a provided resource and action (and optionally a record).
 It will only display its children when users are authorized.
+By default, it will redirect users to `/authentication-error` if an error occurs.

 ## Usage